ibrahimabah/css-exercises/foundations/04-chaining-selectors/README.md

 ### Self Check
 - Did you properly chain class selectors for each rule?
-    ✅  "Class selectors have been chained properly"
+    - ✅  "Class selectors have been chained for each rule"

 - Does the `proportioned` image retain its original square proportions?
-    ✅  "Yes, in all device sizes"
+    - ✅  "Yes, in does retain its original square proportion"

 - Does the `distorted` image end up looking squished and, well, distorted?
-    ✅  "Yes it does in all screen sizes"
+    - ✅  "Yes it does does end squished"